Legends of Runeterra guide – beta dates, how to get into the beta

 When is the Legends of Runeterra open beta?

-You don’t have long to wait now for the Legends of Runeterra beta, as it begins on 24th January, 2020.
+The Legends of Runeterra open beta has already begun, as it began on 24th January, 2020.
 In order to play it, you’ll just need a PC that has Windows 10 64-bit and a minimum of a 3GHz processor, 4GB RAM, and a graphics card with 512MB+ VRAM.

 How to get into Legends of Runeterra beta

 The Legends of Runeterra beta requires that you have signed up for it.
 To do this, you’ll need to acquire a League of Legends account, which you can do so by creating one via their website.
 Once you’ve signed up, you’ll be able to download and install the client.
-It currently doesn’t seem to do anything as the app is rather barren at the time of writing.
-In addition, pre-registering for the beta will get you the Moonstruck Poro.
+Once you’ve installed it, log into your account and the game’s executable will appear.
+In addition, if you pre-registered for the beta, you will get the Moonstruck Poro avatar.

 Once you’re in, you can begin to look at creating your own decks, or maybe just look at our Legends of Runeterra best decks guide.
 I would also recommend that you take a gander at our How to Play Legends of Runeterra guide before you boot up the game, as it’ll give you a heads up on everything the game has to offer.